dalehenrich/RowanSample9V4/README.md

 			}
 		}
 	},
-	#comment : 'spec_0002 with different symbol dict mappings'
+	#comment : 'two symbol dicts ... gemstone in one, the rest in another'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0006',
+	#name : 'index_0008',
-	#title : 'spec_0002 with different symbol dict mappings',
+	#title : 'two symbol dicts ... gemstone in one, the rest in another',
-	#specName : 'spec_0006',
+	#specName : 'spec_0008',
-	#index : 6,
+	#index : 8,
-	#derivedFrom : 'spec_0002',
+	#derivedFrom : 'spec_0006',
-	#comment : 'RowanSample9-Core, RowanSample9-Extensions, RowanSample9-GemStone, RowanSample9-GemStone-Tests and RowanSample9-Tests packages.
-Tests ensure that all of the classes are in the proper symbol dictionary',
+	#comment : 'RowanSample9-Core, RowanSample9-Extensions, and RowanSample9-Tests packages in #\'RowanSample9_1\'.
+RowanSample9-GemStone and RowanSample9-GemStone-Tests packages in #\'RowanSample9_2\'',
 	#rowanIssues : [
-		504
+		493
 	],
 	#gemstoneIssues : [ ],
 	#rowanSHA : '6f8404a8c'